 - Identify and assess the risks of material misstatement of the consolidated financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, while the purpose of the consolidated financial statement audit is not to express an opinion on the effectiveness of the Company's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the consolidated financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause the Company to cease to continue as a going concern. - Evaluate whether the presentation and disclosures of the consolidated financial statements and related notes are prepared by partially omitting the disclosure items required by International Financial Reporting Standards in accordance with the latter part of Article 120 (1) of the Ordinance on Accounting of Companies, as well as whether the presentation composition and content of the consolidated financial statements and related notes properly present the transactions and accounting events on which the consolidated financial statements are based. - Obtain sufficient and appropriate audit evidence about the financial information of the Company to express an opinion on the consolidated financial statements.
+However, future events or conditions may cause the Company to cease to continue as a going concern. - Evaluate whether the presentation and disclosures of the consolidated financial statements and related notes are prepared by partially omitting the disclosure items required by International Financial Reporting Standards in accordance with the latter part of Article 120 (1) of the Ordinance on Accounting of Companies, as well as whether the presentation composition and content of the consolidated financial statements and related notes properly present the transactions and accounting events on which the consolidated financial statements are based. - The auditor plans and performs the audit of the consolidated financial statements to obtain sufficient and appropriate audit evidence about the financial information of the Company, which forms the basis for expressing an opinion on the consolidated financial statements.
 The auditor is responsible for the direction, supervision, and implementation of the audit of the consolidated financial statements.
 The auditor is solely responsible for the audit opinion.